deepakravibabu/ESP32_MPU6050/README.md

 # ESP32_MPU6050
-Send Accelerometer and gyroscope values from mpu6050 sensor over UDP and store it in InfluxDB
+Send Accelerometer and gyroscope readings from mpu6050 sensor over UDP and store values in InfluxDB

 ## Wiring ESP32 and MPU6050